gnosia93/eliminate-db-hotblock/readme.md

 As you can see from the test results, With Cache Benchmark is about 5 times faster than DB only.
+This test result can be varied with difference ab parameter(total request and concurrency) and infra structure spec like rds VM size and IO capacity, and api server spec.

+If you need more detail test result, please test performance by different configuration yourself.

 ## Conclusion ##

 ### Addtional Contents (Planned) ##